techbrett/OfficeDocs-SkypeForBusiness/Teams/manage-apps.md

 * We don't provide direct customer support for Teams apps but we provide the following safeguards, health checks, and certification methods for apps:

   * We proactively check Teams apps for issues and inform the developer to update their app.
 Scenarios covered are related to app health, functional issues reported by users to Microsoft, security issues, and so on.
 For details, see [Microsoft enforcement actions for published apps](/microsoftteams/platform/concepts/deploy-and-publish/appsource/post-publish/overview#possible-enforcement-actions).
   * For Publisher Attested and Microsoft 365 certified apps, Microsoft offers [security and compliance information](overview-of-app-certification.md#microsoft-365-certification).
-If app developers consent, Microsoft provides admins with the option to [download the detailed evidence submitted by developers](overview-of-app-certification.md#microsoft-365-certification) during the certification audits for apps or Copilot agents.
+If app developers consent, Microsoft provides admins with the option to [download the detailed evidence submitted by developers](overview-of-app-certification.md#microsoft-365-certification) during the certification audits for apps or copilot agents.
   * Testing of all apps as part of its [app validation program](overview-of-app-validation.md) to ensure that all apps work as advertised.
 If apps don't work as suggested in the app listing, then we contact app developers to request either an update to the app.
 If app developers don't make the requested updates after a few reminders, we proactively remove the apps from Teams.
   * Certification to apps using [Microsoft 365 app compliance program](overview-of-app-certification.md) ensures that apps are compliant with the industry-standard frameworks.